mbhavsar1994/SpaceInvador/README.md

 Use  (https://github.com/mbhavsar1994/SpaceInvador.git) clone  game SpaceInvador.

-Project is build and run with the pre installed Visual Studio 2017
+Project is build and run with the pre installed Visual Studio 2017 and later

 ## Usage